nanan9177/cdo-i18n/README.md

 ## Sub-project Notes

 Each project and file format has it's own idiosyncrasies that must be addressed by the scripts in this project.
-Notes about these issues are collected here.
+Notes about these issues are collected below.

+These notes are reified in code in the `./in.sh` and `./out.sh` scripts.
+In order to add a new sub-project, those scripts must be updated and a note should be added here.

 ### Dashboard